smartpage/rc-travel-website-plus/overlayeditor.md

 3) Add `SelectionOverlay` component to render highlight rects above content.
 4) Gradually migrate any remaining hardcoded styles to tokens.

+### Performance Optimizations

+The Overlay Editor implements several performance optimizations to ensure smooth interaction:

+- **RAF throttling for hover updates**: Mousemove events are throttled using `requestAnimationFrame` to prevent excessive DOM rect calculations during hover detection
+- **Stable refs to avoid effect churn**: Uses `React.useRef` for `activeElement`, `selectedElement`, `scrollContainer`, and `design` to maintain stable references and prevent unnecessary effect re-runs
+- **Memoized comparisons for overlay rect updates**: Compares rect coordinates before updating state to avoid unnecessary re-renders when overlay position hasn't changed
+- **Session storage for viewport persistence**: Viewport state (`desktop`/`mobile`) is persisted to `sessionStorage` to maintain user preference across page reloads

+These optimizations ensure the editor remains responsive even with complex layouts and frequent user interactions.

-This document is the single reference for the Overlay Editor’s architecture and contracts.
+This document is the single reference for the Overlay Editor's architecture and contracts.
 Keep it aligned with the code after each change.